Docker

 Testing / Local Evaluation

 For getting a first look at Rauthy, you can start it with docker (or any other container runtime) on your localhost.
-The image contains a basic default config which is sufficient for local testing.
+The image contains a basic default config which is sufficient for local testing (please don't use it in production).
 Rauthy has pretty strict cookie settings and not all browsers treat localhost as being secure, therefore you should allow insecure cookies for testing locally:

 docker run --rm \